Recipe by Chef Emily Ellyn, more at EmilyEllyn.com

 - 1 tablespoon cold unsalted butter, chopped

 - 1 teaspoon fine ground salt

 - 1 cup (2 sticks) unsalted butter, chilled, and cut into 1 inch pieces

-- Egg wash: 1 large egg beaten with 1 tablespoon water
+- Egg wash: 1 large egg beaten with 1 teaspoon water

 - Coarse sugar for sprinkling, optional